kizniche/Mycodo/mycodo-manual.rst

 what the PID Autotuner is doing and to notice any issues.
 If your autotune is taking a long time to complete, there may not be enough stability in the system being manipulated to calculate a reliable set of PID gains.
-This may be because there are too many disturbanses to the system, or conditions are changing too repidly to acquire consistent measurement oscilations.
+This may be because there are too many disturbances to the system, or conditions are changing too rapidly to acquire consistent measurement oscillations.
 If this is the case, try modifying your system to reduce disturbances.
 Once the autotune successfully completes, disturbances may be reintroduced in order to further tune the PID controller to handle them.